IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 * Medium Latency: AL < = TBD
 * High Latency: AL < = TBD

-The submitted systems will be categorized into different regimes based on the AL calculated on the Must-C English-German and English-Mandarin test sets (`tst-COMMON`) for English-German and English-Mandarin or on the IWSLT21 dev set for English-Japanese, while the translation quality will be calculated on the blind test set.
+The submitted systems will be categorized into different regimes based on the AL calculated on the MuST-C English-German, English-Mandarin and English-Japanese test sets (`tst-COMMON`), while the translation quality will be calculated on the blind test set.
 We require participants to submit at least one system for each latency regime.
 Participants are encouraged to submit multiple systems for each regime in order to provide more data points for latency-quality tradeoff analyses.
 If multiple systems are submitted, we will keep the one with the best translation quality for ranking.
 In addition, within each latency regime, we will also measure computation aware AL and rank systems accordingly.
 Finally, we will report latency-quality trade-off curves for non computation aware AL and for computation aware AL in the findings paper.

-**Note that for English-German, we will use the release v2.0 of MuST-C and for English-Mandarin, we will use the release v1.2 of MuST-C**
+**Note that we will use `tst-COMMON` from the v2.0 release of MuST-C in order to determine the latency regime.**

 ### Manual Evaluation

-English-to-German track will include manual evaluation of simultaneous speech translation for at least one variant of submitted system for each participating team (based on the selection by the team).
+The English-to-German track will include manual evaluation of simultaneous speech translation for at least one variant of submitted system for each participating team (based on the selection by the team).

 The evaluation will consist in playing the source sound/video with live text captions to speakers fluent in the source English and native in the target German, and collecting "continuous ranking".
 This method is described in Section 3.1.1 (page 22) in the [master thesis by Dávid Javorský](https://dspace.cuni.cz/bitstream/handle/20.500.11956/147964/120397331.pdf?sequence=1&isAllowed=y).